 The AMT credit allows you get back some or all of the previously paid AMT.
 This occurs when you sell previously exercised incentive stock option shares.

 It’s common to have several different years in which you exercised and held incentive stock options.
-Typically, these “lots” have different strike prices and exercises prices and that can lead to different impacts on the AMT credit.
+Typically, these “lots” have different exercise prices and fair market values when your exercised.
+This information can lead to different outcomes when figuring the AMT credit.

-In an effort to maximize your AMT credit, you should consider selling lots of incentive stock options shares with the highest spread between the grant and strike price.
-These lots will be the ones on which you paid the most AMT, so it makes sense they will have the greatest opportunity for AMT credit.
+In an effort to maximize your AMT credit, you should consider selling lots of incentive stock options shares with the highest spread between the fair market value when you exercised and the exercise price of the option.
+These lots will likely be the ones on which you paid the most AMT, so it makes sense they may have the greatest opportunity for AMT credit.

+As we discussed above, when you exercise ISOs and the tentative tax is higher than the regular tax, you likely pay AMT.
 When you subsequently sell previously exercised ISOs, the opposite happens.
-You can drive the tentative tax down far below the regular tax.
+You can drive the tentative tax down below the regular tax.

-This spread, along with previously paid AMT, can lead to a tax credit.
+Driving the tentative tax lower can create a tax spread, and along with previously paid AMT, can lead to a tax credit.
 The larger the spread, the greater the potential tax credit.

-All else being equal, you can drive the tentative tax down by exercising the lots of exercised incentive stock options that have the greatest spread between original strike price and the exercise price.
+All else being equal, you can drive the tentative tax down by exercising the lots of exercised incentive stock options that have the greatest spread between original exercise price and the fair market value when you exercised.